Stich

 several dates in England as well as concert performances in Amsterdam and

 Brussels.
-Modern Surfaces were joined by renowned British free-pianist
+Modern Surfaces were joined by renowned British pianist Keith

-Keith Tippett for several of their concerts in England.
+Tippett for several of their concerts in the UK.

 In October 2000,